Python-Test-Engineer/yt-docker-to-go/python-postgres-pgadmin-adminer/README.md

 Ensure Docker is running.

-Create venv and pip install requirments.
+Create venv and pip install requirments if you want to use the `sql_postgres files`.

+`docker compose up -d`

+Postgres can take a minute or to be ready.

 ### Tested: 28JUN2024